haresahani/collaborative-whiteboard/README.md

 - **Partitioning:** Consider routing boards to specific socket pools using **consistent hashing** to colocate hot boards and optimize performance.
 - **Snapshotting:** A crucial part of the scaling strategy is to periodically snapshot large boards and compact the older op-logs to maintain performance and reduce state size.

-## 🗣️ Interview Demo Script (2–5 minutes)

-Use this script to guide your demo and highlight key features:

-1. Open two browser windows and join the same board.
-2. Demonstrate real-time drawing and show **live cursors**.
-3. Create a sticky note and concurrently edit the text from both windows, explaining how the CRDT resolves conflicts.
-4. Simulate a disconnection, continue drawing, then reconnect and show how the **op-log replay** restores the state.
-5. Briefly show the admin dashboard (connected users, ops/sec) or load test results.
-6. Summarize the architectural tradeoffs and explain how you would scale to 100k users.

 ## 🛣 Roadmap / Suggested Milestones

 - **Week 1:** Minimal single-user canvas with persistence.